Psychiatric Rehabilitation Association: Publications

 In 1982, PRA partnered with the Center for Psychiatric Rehabilitation at Boston University to publish the Psychiatric Rehabilitation Journal.
-The journal is now published quarterly in collaboration with the American Psychological Association.
-PRA also publishes two newsletters: Recovery Update (weekly) and PsyR Connections (quarterly).
+The journal is now published quarterly by the American Psychological Association.
+PRA also publishes a weekly newsletter, Recovery Update.

 Professional certification

-The PRA issues the Certified Psychiatric Rehabilitation Practitioner, a professional certification designation recognized in 13 states in the U.S. as a qualification for mental health practitioners (with an additional 4 states pending): Arizona, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Louisiana, Maine, Maryland, Minnesota, New York, New Jersey, Oklahoma, Pennsylvania and Virginia.
+The PRA issues two professional certifications as qualifications for mental health practitioners: the Certified Psychiatric Rehabilitation Practitioner (CPRP) and the Child and Family Resiliency Practitioner (CFRP).